-The specific objective of the project is to support youth to express and debate their views on democratic values, take leadership roles in political participation as they effectively promote and protect human rights and celebrate their diversities.
-This project targets 5 districts: Nyamagabe, Gisagara and Huye from Southern province, Nyabihu and Ngororero from the Western Province.
+The specific objective of the project is to support youth to express and debate their views on democratic values, take leadership roles in political participation.

-Never Again Rwanda sincerely appreciates the financial and technical support of USAID Rwanda.
-This has enabled us to develop and publish this manual which will be used in the training of youth champions and local decision-makers.
+Never Again Rwanda sincerely appreciates the financial and technical support of NED.
+This has enabled us to develop and publish this manual which will be used in the training of youth champions.